 The watch case and strap have been banged around pretty badly against doors, desks, and cupboards.
 Yet, there are no visible scratches or marks on either the leather strap, glass, nor the stainless steel casing of the watch.
 The black finish looks like new.
 I’ve only owned a handful of watches before, but this is the first that didn’t look scratched after just a week’s use.

 The back of the watch features an optical heart-rate sensor surrounded by some green LEDs.
 The sensor works by lighting up your skin and counting the heart beats it can see by observing contractions in the cardiovascular system.
-This is a highly inaccurate method for measuring heart-rate and it’s stressed that the data is not to be used for any medical purpose.
+This is a highly inaccurate method for measuring heart-rate and it’s stressed that the data isn’t to be used for any medical purpose.
 After wearing the Moto 360 tight around your wrist for some weeks, sweat and grease will start collecting on the back.
 The watch will then start complaining that it’s not fitted tightly enough around your wrist.
 Regularly cleaning off the back will keep it from complaining.

-There is a physical on/off button (“crown”) on the right side of the watch case.
+There’s a physical on/off button (“crown”) on the right side of the watch case.
 Pressing it takes a full second to cycle the screen on or off.
 It’s so slow in reacting that I often end up pressing it again believing it didn’t register the press only to reverse the desired effect instead.
-The button is really only useful when putting the watch in Theater mode which will require you to press the button to turn on the screen.
+The button is only useful when putting the watch in Theater mode which will require you to press the button to turn on the screen.

 The microphone is located on the left side of the case opposite the on/off button.
 For anyone wearing the watch on their left arm, their sleeve will rub up against the microphone and disrupt the audio quality.
 Recordings from the microphone when it’s unobstructed and held up five centimeters from the speaker’s mouth is pretty good.
-Strangely, there is no internal speaker on any Android Wear device for giving alarms and notifications.
+Strangely, there’s no internal speaker on any Android Wear device for giving alarms and notifications.
 The watch would probably be more annoying if it kept beeping all the time, but it wold be useful for alarms or high-priority notifications.

 The watch will often reply to a completed voice command by showing an “Offline” and then a “Disconnected” notification before dumping you back to the beginning and pretending like nothing happened.
 You can then try again and it will work fine.
 This happens with the phone sitting on the desk centimeters away from the watch so it’s not an issue with Bluetooth range.
 The screen sometimes also flashes white in between the two notifications which to me suggest that a process on the watch itself crashes.
 Potentially something like the Bluetooth stack?
 In any case, it creates a very unreliable experience and a lot of repetition.
-Unlike the world portrayed in the movie Her — about a man falling in love with his artificial voice-controlled assistant — most people are not comfortable with walking around in public talking to themselves or their watches.
+Unlike the world portrayed in the movie Her — about a man falling in love with his artificial voice-controlled assistant — most people aren’t comfortable with walking around in public talking to themselves or their watches.
 You feel very self-conscious about doing so and having to repeat the same thing again just makes you obnoxious.
-For me, I’ve only really used the voice commands on the watch while in private.
+For me, I’ve only used the voice commands on the watch while in private.

 Anything that isn’t understood by Google as a voice command will display a tiny Google search result on the watch instead.
 You can swipe through the top three results on the watch itself.
 The only thing you can do with the result is to choose the action “Open on phone”.
 More about opening things on the phone later on.

-It’s hard to determine exactly how much data is consumed by the watch as Android does not break it out from the phone’s own bandwidth consumption.
+It’s hard to determine exactly how much data is consumed by the watch as Android doesn’t break it out from the phone’s own bandwidth consumption.
 Based on observations and traffic monitoring, I’d make the unscientific guess that the watch adds a daily 18 MiB of usage with two dozen voice commands or 2 MiB with no voice commands.
 Turn your watch off when roaming as it will be passively eating away at your expensive megabytes.

 Google Fit and Moto Body – the step counters